openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

 1. **Secure by Default**: A principle aimed at shifting the burden of security as much as possible away from the holder back to the wallet developer(s).
 It is about designing wallets that require minimal hardening and are secure when deployed.
-In the context of digital wallets this is much harder to do than secure by design, as each wallet holder’s environment is different.
+In the context of digital wallets this is much harder to do than secure by design, as each wallet holder's environment is different.
 What works well for one wallet architecture might not work for another.
 It is also important to consider that secure by default features go through rigorous testing and periods of customer feedback to ensure benefit to the largest number of end users possible.